 Negligent behavior can change your life forever if you suffer a traumatic brain injury (TBI) from a slip and fall or car accident.
 Getting back on your feet after such an accident means taking into account both physical and economic recovery.
 While medical costs are an important factor to keep in mind, your income itself is just as important.
 Your regularly monthly bills will still keep arriving even if you can’t earn a wage while recovering,

-How Lost Income Is Calculated in a TBI Case
+How Lost Income Is Calculated in a Traumatic Brain Injury Case

 An insurance settlement or court judgment after a TBI can cover lost wages if you have to work part-time or can’t return to work in any capacity after the accident.
 In some instances, this amount may be a simple calculation of the number of hours missed multiplied by your hourly wage.
 Other cases may become more complex, however, such as if you end up having to take a lower-paying job or get passed over for a promotion.